usdoj/foia.gov/agency-api-spec.md

 recommend restricting your API access to the FOIA.gov Portal.
 This can be done via a shared secret HTTP header token.
 You will provide this secret token to the Portal though configuration.
-Every request from the Portal will include this token, and your API should validate that it is the correct token.
+Every request from the Portal will include this token in the HTTP header `FOIA-API-SECRET`, and your API should validate that it is the correct token.

-Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you.
+Services like [api.data.gov](https://api.data.gov/about/) provide this authentication for you and give you additional optoins.

 ### URL